 The documents entitled "Analysis of the Situation in Research, Development and Innovation in the Czech Republic and Comparison with the Situation Abroad" (RDI Analyses) have been prepared on a regular basis since 1999.
 From 2003, it is the R&D Council which compiles and submits them to the government every year.
 They are then published in Czech and English versions on-line and in printed form.
 RDI Analyses do not contain any proposals to eliminate the weaknesses or promote the strengths identified.
 They are, however, used as source documents for preparing important conceptual and strategic documents, namely the NRDIP.
 The analyses have repeatedly found slight improvements in RDI inputs and outputs in the Czech Republic, but also reported that the country was significantly and continuously lagging behind developed countries.

-Eight chapters of the RDI Analysis 2018 approved at the 352nd meeting of the R&D Council on 13 December 2019 contained a review and international comparison of the main RDI indicators of the Czech Republic.
+The nine chapters of the RDI Analysis 2019 contain a review and international comparison of the main RDI indicators of the Czech Republic.

-Structure of the 2017 RDI Analysis
+Structure of the 2019 RDI Analysis

 Summary

 Interpretation part